Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 -   Add photon maps support to volume rendering
 -   Integrate the raymarcher with the "Stochastic Progressive Photon Mapping" rendering mode
 #### By the end of phase 2 there must be:
--   Volume rendering, available for all existing rendering modes except photon mapping
+-   Volume rendering, available for all existing rendering modes
 -   Support for both adaptive and constant stepping, for single and mutiple scattering
 ### Phase 3
 #### 31 July - 4 August